No matter where you are in your life, saving for retirement is likely one of your most important financial goals.

 When you receive a raise, bonus, tax refund, inheritance, or other financial windfall, spending the funds can be very tempting.
 Instead, if you choose to invest this money into your retirement, you can boost your savings without affecting your current bottom line.
 In addition, if you put a bonus into a 401(k) or IRA, you may also enjoy tax benefits and not owe anything until you withdraw the funds.

 Saving for retirement is a big responsibility, but it does not have to be a burden.
 With these simple changes — and support from professionals who care about your future — you can focus on creating a lifestyle that matches your dreams.
-We are here to help you at each step, if you have any questions about these tips or the bigger strategies guiding your retirement, please fill out the form below or give us a call at 913-393-1000.
+We are here to help you at each step, if you have any questions about these tips or the bigger strategies guiding your retirement, please schedule a complimentary consultation below or give us a call at 913-393-1000.
 We’re always ready to start the conversation with you.

 Footnotes, disclosures, and sources: